devslm/jsonapi-simple/README.md

 And for the page size are:
   - **page[size]**
   - **page[limit]**

+#### Request page always starts from 0 for compatible with spring repositories and etc.!
-###If request page number < 1 resolver always return number = 1 and if size < 1 it always returns default value = 25!
+#### If request page number < 1 resolver always return number = 0 and if size < 1 it always returns default value = 25!

 ### Other response examples
 Example response with one data object: